Chapter 18.03

 2. The levels of design review are as follows:

 a.
 Conceptual.
-Review by the planning commission or planning director for the purpose of providing the applicant with the authority’s tentative reaction to the general design concept of a proposed project.
+Review by the planning director for the purpose of providing the applicant with the authority’s tentative reaction to the general design concept of a proposed project.
 Such review shall not include a formal decision on the application by the decision-making authority.

 c.
 Major.

 i.
-Commercial, industrial, office and residential projects (five or more residential units per site) which involve the development of vacant land with site and building improvements or substantial changes or additions to a previously developed site;
+Commercial, industrial, office and residential projects (five or more residential units per site) which involve the development of vacant land with site and building improvements or structural additions or new buildings which are greater than the standards outlined in subsection (C)(2)(b) of this section on a previously developed site;

 iii.
 Projects subject to development approval by the planning commission, such as subdivisions, precise development plans, conditional use permits, PUD permits, and variances;